INTERSECT-training/packaging/_episodes/02-jupyter-to-package.md

 - "Create and install a Python package"
 - "Create and run a test"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Use a `pyproject.toml` file to describe a Python package"
 ---

 Much research software is initially developed by hacking away in an interactive setting, such as in a [Jupyter Notebook](https://jupyter.org) or a Python shell.
 However, at some point when you have a more-complicated workflow that you want to repeat, and/or make available to others, it makes sense to package your functions into modules and ultimately a software package that can be installed.
 This lesson will walk you through that process.